High Winds, White Sky

 High Winds, White Sky is the second studio album from Bruce Cockburn, released in 1971 on the True North label.
 It was remastered in 2003 by Rounder Records with two bonus tracks recorded live in 1970.
 The album received a Canadian gold record award in 1986.

+The Canadian publication RPM attributed some of the album's "solid sales success" to campus radio stations across the country, which provided airplay to several of its songs, particularity the title track.
+Cockburn's popularity within that market was further bolstered by his performance opening at Convocation Hall at University of Toronto.
+He also completed a one week stint at Riverboat Coffee House in Toronto, which consisted of folk material, including some sing-along songs that Cockburn played on the piano.

+"One Day I Walk" was also released as a single, with RPM labeling it as Cockburn's "first entry with enough of the needed commerciality to appeal to Top 40 programmers."

 Reception

+In a contemporary review, RPM wrote that "beautiful packaging conceals an equally beautiful album" and that every song was "outstanding".

-In a retrospective review, music critic Thom Jurek, writing for Allmusic, called the album "A remarkably fresh and timeless recording...
+In a retrospective review, music critic Thom Jurek, writing for AllMusic, called the album "a remarkably fresh and timeless recording...
 Overall, however, this album—like Sunwheel Dance that follows it—presents a far more mystical Cockburn.
 His tenderness and poetic vision are almost pastoral on these early recordings, something that would get burned off and become hard-bitten (if no less romantic and more dramatic) as his music and social vision grew."